 The covers to the manga.
-Usually the covers will tell short stories about minor characters, but in between those stories, there a filler pictures with the Straw Hat Crew interacting with various animals.
-And ever since the Alabasta Arc, Vivi has always been right there with them and it gets me every time.
+Usually the covers will tell short stories about minor characters, but in between those stories, there are filler pictures with the Straw Hat Crew interacting with various animals.
+And ever since the Alabasta Arc, Vivi has always been right there with them.
 She may not be sailing to the end of the world with them, but she is part of their Nakama.

 The CP9 even get one.
 Like several other characters, they get a cover arc after they disappear from the main story line.
 The heartwarming comes into effect when they all work their butts off in various odd jobs so they can get the money to pay for Lucci's medical bills.
 So, the power of nakama works even for the villains of this series, eh?

 Same goes for the Baroque Works agents in their own cover arc.
 Miss Goldenweek deserves a special mention: she went extreme lengths to save coworkers she never meet.